spotify/dbeam/README.md

 - Read password from a mounted password file (`--passwordFile`)
 - Can filter only records of the current day with the `--partitionColumn` parameter
 - Check and fail on too old partition dates.
 Snapshot dumps are not filtered by a given date/partition, when running for a too old partition, the job fails to avoid new data in old partitions. (can be disabled with `--skipPartitionCheck`)
-- It has dependency on Apache Beam SDK and scio-core.
-No internal dependencies to Spotify.
-Easy to open source.
+- It has dependency on Apache Beam SDK.

 ### `dbeam` arguments